Otto Smik

-Smik was born in the Georgian Soviet Socialist Republic to a Slovak father and a Russian mother.
-When he was 12 the Smik family moved to Slovakia.
-He was the highest-scoring Slovak fighter ace in the RAF.

 In October 1944 Smik survived being shot down behind enemy lines in the Netherlands, successfully evaded capture and returned to Allied-held territory.
 In November 1944 the RAF promoted him to Squadron Leader and put him in command of No. 312 (Czechoslovak) Squadron RAF.
 On 28 November he was shot down again over the German-held territory in the Netherlands and was killed.

 Early life

 Smik was born in Borjomi, a spa town in the Georgian SSSR.
 His father Rudolf Smik was a Slovak from Tisovec who had served in the Royal Hungarian Honvéd in the First World War, been captured by the Imperial Russian Army and interned at Borjomi as a prisoner of war.

-Smik's mother Antonina (née Davydova) was the daughter of a Russian army officer who had guarded Rudolf Smik.
+Smik's mother Antonina (née Davydova) was the daughter of a Russian Army officer (of Jewish origin) who had guarded Rudolf Smik.
 After the Treaty of Brest-Litovsk Rudolf and Antonina were married and the couple lived in Borjomi in the briefly-independent Democratic Republic of Georgia, which in 1921 was taken over by the Bolsheviks and became part of the Soviet Union in 1922.

 Antonina bore Rudolf Smik three sons, of whom Otto was the second.
 Smik grew up fluent in Russian and Georgian and with some knowledge of Hungarian.
 (Tisovec had been in the Hungarian part of Austria-Hungary when his father lived there.)
-In 1934 the Smik family moved to Czechoslovakia, initially to Hájniky near Sliač in central Slovakia and then to Bratislava.
+In 1934 the Smik family were allowed to return to Czechoslovakia, where they initially lived in Hájniky near Sliač in central Slovakia and then in provincial capital Bratislava.

 Smik learnt Slovak, which he spoke with a Russian accent.
 He also learnt English.
 As a child his hobby was aeromodelling.
 As a teenager he became a glider pilot, and by the age of 17 he had completed 22 flying hours.
 From 1937 to 1939 he trained at a private business school.
 He then got a job as a clerk in the head office of a power station in Bratislava.